 Even if you stick to the Albertina Modern on the lower floor(s), consider climbing the stairs to get a closer look at the ceiling of the beautiful atrium.

-Should you fancy seeing what the Künstlerhaus building looks like from above, then nip across the road to the Karlskirche church: a panorama terrace on the roof looks out across to the new home of the Albertina’s modern and contemporary art (though tree foliage can block the view).
+Should you fancy seeing what the Künstlerhaus building looks like from above, then nip across the road to the Karlskirche church or Wien Museum: panorama terraces look out across to the new home of the Albertina’s modern and contemporary art (though tree foliage can block the view).

 How to get to the Albertina Modern